webpack/webpack.js.org/src/content/plugins/chunks-webpack-plugin.md

 ## Basic usage

-The plugin will generate two HTML files for each entry points.
+`ChunksWebpackPlugin` will generate two HTML files for each entry point.
 Each filename contains the entry point name, the `{{entry}}` placeholder is automatically replaced.

 - `{{entry}}-styles.html`: contains all HTML `<link>` tags
 - `{{entry}}-scripts.html`: contains all HTML `<script>` tags